yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > 1. What is the difference with a lower threshold?
 Did you get a primer scheme that excludes off-targets?
 > 2. Why doesn't the amplicon collection include the amplicons that we generated with the higher threshold?
 > 3. Consider other use cases for avoiding off-targets using a BLAST database.
+> 4. Do you get the same primers if you allow varVAMP to estimate the threshold?
 >
 > > <solution-title></solution-title>
 > > 1.
 With the lower threshold, we generated more potential primer schemes, including four that do not contain off-targets.
 > > 2.
 The lower threshold leads to more potential amplicons that can achieve better scores than those with a higher threshold.
 Therefore the primers generated with the higher threshold are not considered in the varVAMP run with the lower threshold because all of them contain off-targets and have higher scores.
 > > 3.
 For example, you can prepare primers to amplify specific viral genome sequences from samples of various origins, such as wastewater or animal blood, enabling real-time surveillance through fluorescence-based detection.
+> > 4.
+No, because varVAMP estimates the optimal threshold to be 0.92 and we used different thresholds.
+As a result, 5 primer schemes have now been generated, one of which considers off-targets.
 > {: .solution}
 >
 {: .question}